*Updated: August 31, 2019*

 There are numerous benefits to using eWallets but the most important one is that the process is over quickly and they’re a lot faster than bank wire transfers.
 The costs are much lower and fees are rarely imposed for depositing, although the majority of places will certainly charge a small amount for withdrawals.
 Electronic wallets carry money around the Internet safely and securely, and of utmost importance for players: no personal information is shared with the operator.

-Deposit with an eWallet at a U.S.A.
-Online Casino
+Deposit with an eWallet at a USA Online Casino

-Here are a few of the most popular third party processors and eWallets that are available across the world today.
-Please note that due to U.S. regulations not all of these processors accept American clients, however thanks to the Supreme Court decision of 2018 laws seem to be getting more relaxed.
-It has been predicted by industry experts that gamblers in the U.S.A. should be able to deposit at online casinos with electronic wallets by 2019 once the laws in each state have been updated.
+Here are a few of the most popular third party processors offered across the world today.
+Please note that due to U.S. regulations none of these accept American clients, however, thanks to the Supreme Court decision of 2018, laws seem to be getting more relaxed.
+It has been predicted by industry experts that Americans should be able to deposit at online casinos using eWallets by 2021 once the laws in each state are updated.

-In the United States the most familiar third party processor is PayPal, a company that was started in 1999 to provide software for handheld devices.
+In the United States, many are familiar with the third party processor PayPal, a company started in 1999 to provide software for handheld devices.
 A twenty-something South African entrepreneur named Elon Musk changed that direction to online payments and soon a host of competitors with names like Google Checkout, Pay Direct, Billpoint and BidPay were relegated to the dustbin of Internet dreams.
-Online auction behemoth eBay purchased PayPal for $1.5 billion and the electronic wallet has since outgrown its master.
+Auction behemoth eBay purchased them for $1.5 billion and the electronic wallet has since outgrown its master.

-The two reached a plea deal that involved a fine of more than $100 million in exchange for no jail time.
-Despite losing 85% of its business, NETeller survived and even after shunning lucrative markets as the United States, Canada, Hong Kong, and Israel the eWallet has rebuilt its position as a major third party processor in the 200+ countries in which it does business.
+The two reached a plea deal that included a fine of more than $100 million in exchange for no jail time.
+Despite losing 85% of its business, NETeller survived and even after shunning lucrative markets, including the U.S., Canada, Hong Kong, and Israel, have rebuilt their position as a major third party processor in the 200+ countries in which they operate.